+139 See Case C-439/09 - Pierre Fabre Dermo-Cosmétique, paragraphs 56 and 57.

+140 See also paragraph (222) concerning Regulation (EU) 2018/302 of the European Parliament and of the Council.

-The third exception allows the supplier to prevent authorised distributors from operating their business from different premises or from opening a new outlet in a different location (“location clause”).
-This implies that the benefit of the VBER is not lost if it is agreed that the buyer will restrict its distribution outlet(s) and warehouse(s) to a particular address, place or territory.
-For a mobile distribution outlet, an area may be defined outside which it cannot be operated.
-The use by a distributor of an own website cannot be considered comparable to the opening of a new outlet in a different location and thus cannot be restricted.
+The third exception allows the supplier to impose a location clause on its authorised distributors, to prevent them from operating their business from different premises or from opening a new outlet in a different location.
+This implies that the benefit of Regulation (EU) X is not lost if the distributor agrees to restrict its distribution outlets and warehouses to a particular address, place or territory.
+As regards mobile distribution outlets, the agreement may specify an area outside which the outlet cannot be operated.
+However, the establishment and use by the distributor of an online store is not equivalent to the opening of a physical outlet and thus cannot be restricted141.

-The fourth exception allows a supplier to restrict active and passive sales by an authorised wholesaler to end users, as the supplier can keep the wholesale and retail levels of trade separate.
-However, this exception does not preclude the possibility of allowing the wholesaler to sell to certain end users (e.g. a few large ones), while not allowing sales to (all) other end users.
+The fourth exception allows the supplier to restrict active and passive sales by an authorised wholesaler to end users, thus allowing the supplier to keep the wholesale and retail levels of trade separate.
+This exception includes allowing the wholesaler to sell to certain end users (for example, a few large ones), while prohibiting sales to all other end users142.

-The fifth exception allows a supplier to restrict an authorised buyer of components, to whom the components are supplied for incorporation, from reselling them to competitors of the supplier who would use them to manufacture the same type of goods as those produced by the supplier.
-The term ‘component’ includes any intermediate goods and the term ‘incorporation’ refers to the use of any input to produce goods.
+The fifth exception allows the supplier to restrict an authorised buyer of components, to whom the components are supplied for incorporation, from reselling them to competitors of the supplier who would use them to manufacture the same type of goods as those produced by the supplier.
+The term ‘component’ includes any intermediate goods, and the term ‘incorporation’ refers to the use of any input to produce goods.

-The hardcore restriction set out in Article 4(c)(iii) VBER excludes the restriction of active or passive sales by members of a selective distribution network to end users, whether professional end users or consumers, without prejudice to the possibility of prohibiting a member of the network from operating out of an unauthorised place of establishment (see the third exception to Article 4(c)(i) and paragraph (217) of these Guidelines).
-This means that authorised distributors cannot be restricted in the choice of users, or purchasing agents acting on behalf of those users, to whom they may sell, except to protect an exclusive distribution system operated in another territory (see the first exception to Article 4(c)(i) and paragraph (215) of these Guidelines).
-Within a selective distribution system, the authorised distributors should be free to sell to all end users, both actively and passively.
+The hardcore restriction set out in Article 4, point (c)(iii) of Regulation (EU) X concerns the restriction of active or passive sales to end users by members of a selective distribution system operating at the retail level.
+This means that the supplier may not restrict its authorised distributors from selling to end users, or to purchasing agents acting on behalf of end users, except where such end users are located in a territory or belong to a customer group that has been exclusively allocated to another distributor or reserved to the supplier in a territory where the supplier operates an exclusive distribution system (see Article 4, point (c)(i)(1) of the Regulation and paragraph (229).
+This also does not exclude the possibility of prohibiting the authorised distributors from operating out of an unauthorised place of establishment (see Article 4, point (c)(i)(3) of the Regulation and paragraph (231)).

-Considering that online and offline channels have different characteristics, a supplier operating a selective distribution system may impose on its authorised distributors criteria for online sales that are not identical to those imposed for sales in brick and mortar shops, in as far as the criteria imposed for online sales do not, directly or indirectly, in isolation or combination with other factors, have as their object, to prevent the buyers or their customers from effectively using the internet for the purposes of selling their goods or services online.
-For example, a supplier may establish specific requirements to ensure certain service quality standards for users purchasing online, such as the set-up and operation of an online after-sales help desk, a requirement to cover the costs of customers returning the product or the use of secure payment systems.
-These restrictions do not affect a group of customers which can be circumscribed within all potential customers nor the buyers’ or their
+A supplier operating a selective distribution system may select its authorised distributors on the basis of qualitative and/or quantitative criteria.
+Any qualitative criteria generally have to be set for both online and offline channels.
+However, considering that online and offline channels have different characteristics, a supplier operating a selective distribution system may impose on its authorised distributors criteria for online sales that are not equivalent to those imposed for sales in brick and mortar shops, provided that the requirements imposed for online sales do not indirectly have the object of preventing the effective use of the internet by the buyer to sell the contract goods or services to particular territories or customers.
+For example, a supplier may impose requirements to ensure quality standards for online sales, such as a requirement to set up and operate an online after-sales helpdesk; a requirement to cover the costs of customers returning purchased products, or the use of secure payment systems.
+Similarly, a supplier may define different criteria relating to sustainable development for online and offline sales channels.
+For example, a supplier